dapr/docs-zh/content/zh-hans/reference/api/secrets_api.md

 ## Get Bulk Secret

 This endpoint lets you get all the secrets in a secret store.
-This endpoint lets you get all the secrets in a secret store.
-This endpoint lets you get all the secrets in a secret store.
-It's recommended to use [token authentication]({{X47X}}) for Dapr if configuring a secret store.
+It's recommended to use [token authentication]({{X47X}}) for Dapr if configuring a secret store.

 ### HTTP 请求